aaravdave/Pygame-Visualization/README.md

 ### Issue Reporting
 To report issues, please refer to our [GitHub Issues](https://github.com/aaravdave/p3D/issues) page.
 ### Contacts
-For questions concerning the contents of this repository, please contact aaravhdave [at] gmail [dot] com.
+For questions concerning the contents of this repository, please contact aaravhdave[at]gmail.com.